 “They don’t, they just give general stuff that could apply to half the population.
-‘You’re going through changes,’ ‘someone’s going to have a baby,’ ‘someone’s got a bad leg.’
+‘You’re going through changes,’ ‘Someone’s going to have a baby,’ ‘Someone’s got a bad leg.’
 Pfft.”
-He snorted.

 “In my book, invisible means something that can’t be seen by the human eye, that it’s out of the right wavelength, or whatever,” I said.

 Greg rolled his eyes.

 “Anyway, it doesn’t mean it’s not there!
 What about when it’s dark?
 You can’t see stuff but it’s still there!
 Ha, got you!”

 “No, it’s not invisible.
 It’s just not illuminated.”
 He crossed the bedroom to the wardrobe and took out a grey jacket.
 “Do you think this goes with my shirt and tie?”

 Greg was wearing a pale green shirt and a red tie.
 I had to admit he looked quite dashing in that outfit.
 “Yeah, it’s OK.”
 I looked in the dressing table mirror and brushed my hair aggressively.
 It was long and brown with natural chestnut highlights.
 But I hardly noticed them.
 I was stewing over Greg.
 He always had to argue.
 Couldn’t admit he was wrong or let things be.
 I wasn’t even sure there was a future for us together if it continued much longer.

 Downstairs a door slammed.
 It’d be Greg’s daughter, Heather.
 I heard her come upstairs and her bedroom door open and close.
 We exchanged glances.
 One of us needed to speak to her about her ‘boyfriend,’ Toby.
 She was fourteen, he was nineteen.
 I’d drawn the short straw.

 After a few minutes, we heard her door open once more and a knock at our door.
 “Come in, Honey,” called Greg.